USEPA/emf/EMF/deploy/doc/guides/cost/ch3_control_measure_manager.md

 2\.
 To show some of the control measures from the database in the table, select a pollutant from the **Pollutant Filter** pull-down menu at the upper left corner of the Control Measure Manager (**for the training, click on the down arrow and use the scroll bar to find and select PM10**).
 Information about any control measures that control the selected pollutant will appear in the window ([Figure](#control_measure_manager_with_control_measures)).
 At this point, only the control measure **name**, **abbreviation**, **pollutant**, **sector**, and **class** are shown in the manager window.
 Note that name of each control measure must be unique within the database, and that the control measures appear in a table in which the data can be sorted and filtered.

 The abbreviation is a set of characters that is a 'short-hand' for the control measure.
 Typically, the abbreviation should express the name of the control measure in an abbreviated form such that if someone is familiar with the abbreviation conventions, the person might be able to infer the name of the measure.
-Typically the first character of the measure denotes the 'major pollutant' (e.g., 'P' for PM controls, 'N' for NO~x controls, 'S' for SO~2 controls).
+Typically the first character of the measure denotes the 'major pollutant' (e.g., 'P' for PM controls, 'N' for NO<sub>x</sub> controls, 'S' for SO~2 controls).
 The next few characters usually denote the control technology (e.g., 'ESP' for Electrostatic Precipitator, 'FFM' for fabric filter mechanical shaker).
 Abbreviations must be unique within the database (i.e., no two control measures can use the same abbreviation).

 ![Control Measure Manager with Control Measures][control_measure_manager_with_control_measures]